EDUCBA Logo

 Excel VBA Replace Function

-As in Excel, we have a function where we can find and replace any word or character or sentence with any letter.
-But by that process, we can only replace one kind of sentence or letter at a time.
-With the help of the VBA Replace Function, we can replace as many words or letters or sentences in a single shot.
-This saves huge time and effort doing single activity multiple times.
-For this, we will use the Replace function, which is in the built-in VBA function list.
+As in Excel, we have a function where we can find and replace any word or character, or sentence with any letter.
+But by that process, we can only replace one sentence or letter at a time.
+With the help of the VBA Replace Function, we can replace as many words, letters, or sentences in a single shot.
+This saves enormous time and effort doing single activity multiple times.
+We will use the Replace function in the built-in VBA function list for this.

-Below the syntax and argument of Replace function in VBA.
+Below are the syntax and argument of Replace function in VBA.

 Syntax of Replace